xCosmicCode/AutoBTD6/README.md

 ## `missing` - Play playthroughs that grant missing medals

+Usage: `py replay.py missing [category] <flags>`

-Uses `userconfig.json` to find maps/gamemodes where the medal status is `false`.
+Plays available playthroughs for maps/gamemodes where the medal status in `userconfig.json` is `false`.

-It then attempts to run available playthrough files from the `playthroughs` folder that are compatible with those missing medals.
+It iterates through maps, finds missing medals, and attempts to run compatible playthrough files from the `playthroughs` folder.

 If no category is specified, it processes maps in order from easiest (beginner) to hardest (expert) category.

-Requires the corresponding maps and gamemodes to be unlocked in the game.
+Requires the corresponding maps to be enabled within `userconfig.json`.

 ## `xp` - Play the most efficient maps for player xp farming